 Some flavours in life are immediate pleasures.

-The taste of coca-cola by the beach, a lick of cold ice cream on a balmy summer’s afternoon and the sweetness of a velvety smooth hot chocolate during the cold wintry months.
-No one needs a second thought when it comes to experiencing these flavours.
+The taste of a frozen coke by the beach, a lick of cold ice cream on a balmy summer’s afternoon and the sweetness of a velvety smooth hot chocolate during the cold wintry months.
+These are flavours that come straight to the mind, no prompt needed.

 Oysters, on the other hand, belong to another category.
-The joy of savouring them is an acquired taste: the slippery, briny morsels swimming in oyster liquor, hiding within a clasped shell can be a divisive dish for many.
+The joy of savouring them is an acquired taste: the slippery, briny morsels swimming in oyster liquor, hiding within a clasped shell can be a divisive dish.

-Indeed, oysters have slowly but surely become the food of choice for many, and an increasing number of oyster bars are popping up to give customers a taste of this delicacy.
+Indeed, oysters have slowly become the food of choice for many, with an increasing number of oyster bars popping up across the city.
 Other than its unique textures and tastes, oysters are also sought after for its aphrodisiac qualities.

 There are so many things to learn about this expensive shellfish.
-In this guide to oysters, we’ll be diving into what the different kinds of varieties are, as well as what you should look out for when savouring this delectable treat.
+In this guide, we’ll be diving into the different kinds of oyster varieties, and what you should look out for when savouring this delectable treat.

 Oyster species and regions